Policy last updated

 Supporting information relevance and privacy considerations

-School staff attending the meeting will be expected to speak in more detail to the frequency, intensity and personalisation of the adjustments and supports that the supporting information presents.
+School staff attending the meeting will be expected to speak in more detail to the personalisation frequency and intensity of the adjustments and supports that the supporting information presents.
+Classroom teachers are encouraged to use the Disability Inclusion Profile: Teacher Identification of Personalised Strategies (Profile: TIPS) to help them to identify and reflect on individualised strategies and to prepare for the profile meeting.

-Wherever possible schools must review the supporting information for names of students not directly relevant to the profile and avoid uploading supporting information that shows the full names of students other than the subject of the profile.
+Wherever possible schools must carefully review the supporting information and remove or redact names of students not directly relevant to the profile.
+Schools must avoid uploading supporting information that shows the full names of students other than the subject of the profile.

 Schools are required to upload supporting information via the DIFS Portal before the profile meeting.
-Refer to: the DIFS Portal User Guide (PDF)External Link .
+Schools can update meeting attendee details and upload further supporting information up to 7 days prior to the scheduled profile meeting date.
+Refer to: DIFS Portal User Guide .
 The facilitator service will be unable to accept hard copies of supporting information, including at the profile meeting.

 It is recommended that schools upload a maximum of 15 documents as supporting information before the meeting.
-To avoid delays or confusion, schools must ensure that the file names of these documents are consistent and clearly describe the contents.
-The facilitator service may contact the school to request more supporting information, if limited documentation regarding the adjustments has been provided.
+To avoid delays or confusion, schools must ensure that the file names of these documents are consistent and clearly describe the contents (for example, 'Student name – Term 1 IEP').
+The facilitator service may contact the school to request more supporting information before the profile request will be considered complete, if limited documentation regarding the adjustments has been provided.

 Disability Inclusion and supporting information produced by NDIS funded therapists